mre/kafka-influxdb/README.md

 ==============

 A Kafka consumer for InfluxDB.
 All messages sent to Kafka on a certain topic will be relayed to influxdb.
+Supports influxdb version >= 0.9 (set the respective flag)

 ## Example Usage